 There’s also the issue of time spent recruiting or training the person.
-Plus, you’ll factor employee benefits and cost of tools.
+Plus, you’ll factor in employee benefits and the cost of tools.

 In the end, you could spend a total of GHC 96,000 in a year.

-When it comes to an agency, hiring the best agency is of importance.
+When it comes to an agency, hiring the best agency is important.
 An agency that can deliver you results!
 To see the best questions to ask before hiring a digital agency, click here.